openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(size: Int64, initElement: (Int64) -> (K, V))
 ```

-Function: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) using the specified size and initialization function.
+Functionality: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) using the specified size and a function rule.

 The capacity of the constructed [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) is influenced by the size parameter.
-Since duplicate keys are not allowed internally in [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), if the initElement function generates duplicate keys, the later key-value pairs will overwrite the earlier ones.
+Since [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) internally does not allow duplicate keys, if the initElement function generates duplicate keys, the later key-value pairs will overwrite the earlier ones.

 Parameters:

-- size: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The number of elements to initialize the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).
+- size: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The function rule used to initialize this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).
-- initElement: ([Int64](../../core/core_package_api/core_package_intrinsics.md#int64)) -> (K, V) - The function rule used to initialize the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).
+- initElement: ([Int64](../../core/core_package_api/core_package_intrinsics.md#int64)) -> (K, V) - The function rule used to initialize this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).

 Exceptions:

-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if size is less than 0.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Thrown if size is less than 0.

 ### func add(K, V)